MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 ---
 # Publish an app in Power BI

 In Power BI, you can create official packaged content, then distribute it to a broad audience as an *app*.
 You [create apps in *workspaces*](service-create-the-new-workspaces.md), where you can collaborate on Power BI content with your colleagues.
-Then you can publish the finished apps to large groups of people in your organization.
-The article [Install and use apps with dashboards and reports](../consumer/end-user-app-view.md) explains the app user experience.
+Then you can publish the finished app to large groups of people in your organization.
+The article [Install and use apps with dashboards and reports](../consumer/end-user-app-view.md) outlines the app user experience.

 ![Power BI apps](media/service-create-distribute-apps/power-bi-new-apps.png)